Richard Henry Lee: Career

 In 1757, Lee was appointed justice of the peace of Westmoreland County.
 In 1758, he was elected to the Virginia House of Burgesses, where he met Patrick Henry.
 Lee remained a "valuable ally of ...
 Henry and Samuel Adams" throughout the American Revolutionary War.
 An early advocate of independence, Lee became one of the first to create a Committees of Correspondence among the many independence-minded Americans in the various colonies.
 In 1766, almost ten years before the American Revolutionary War, Lee is credited with having authored the Westmoreland Resolution against enforcement of the British Stamp Act 1765, which was publicly signed by prominent landowners who met at Leedstown, Virginia, on February 27, 1766.
-Among the signers were three brothers and one close cousin of George Washington.
+Among the signers were three additional Lee brothers, as well as one close cousin of George Washington.

 American Revolution

 In August 1774, Lee was chosen as a delegate to the First Continental Congress in Philadelphia.
-In Lee's Resolution on June 7, 1776, during the Second Continental Congress, Lee put forth the motion to the Continental Congress to declare Independence from Great Britain, which read (in part):
+On June 7, 1776 (during the Second Continental Congress), Lee put forth the motion for the Continental Congress to declare Independence from Great Britain, which read (in part):

 Resolved: That these united colonies are, and of right ought to be, free and independent States, that they are absolved from all allegiance to the British crown, and that all political connection between them and the state of great Britain is, and ought to be, totally dissolved.

 Lee had returned to Virginia by the time Congress voted on and adopted the Declaration of Independence, but he signed the document when he returned to Congress.

+During the conflict, Lee also served the Virginia House of Delegates, but did not fight, in part because he was subject to debilitating illnesses (including epilepsy).
+That had caused him to return to Virginia from the Continental Congress to recover his health.
+However, when in August 1781 three British gunboats on the Potomac River dispatched raiders to attack his plantation on the Northern Neck, he and other Virginia militiamen, although outnumbered, engaged the marauders and drove them back to their boats.
+His cousin, Lighthorse Harry Lee would be the family's military hero of the conflict, and his younger brother Arthur Lee served as a diplomat in Europe.